FVE KIT MATERIALS

 Assistive Technology is critical for students who are blind or visually impaired.
 AT makes information and print accessible to students.
 This page provides a list of low, mid, and high tech devices that may be used by a student who are blind or visually impaired.

-Here you will find thematic units for teaching students who are blind or visually impaired the various areas of the Expanded Core Curriculum.
-Units include gender neutral activities for students of all ages.
+Here you will find activities for teaching students who are blind or visually impaired the various areas of the Expanded Core Curriculum.
+Activities are gender neutral and designed for students of all ages.
 Select activities to match goals and objectives for each student's unique needs.

 FVE Kit for Readers